metin/ProAngularJS-Repo/README.md

     .
 Error management: a random error function is created to fabricate communication errors.
     .
 Cart Module: includes a singleton service 'cart' and a cart-summary directive and a controller.
     .
 URL Routes: now views are controlled using angular-route.
 Those are defined in the app.js module.
 Note that as an SPA urls are defined as http://localhost:5000/#/checkout http://localhost:5000/#/products etc. to avoid making the browser reload the entire application and thus lose all the changes.

+009-sports-store: Implementation of the SportsStore application with the functionalities described on Chapter 8 up to the Making Improvements section.
+No backend has been defined.
+    New functionality includes:
+    .
+Form management and validation